Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Lifting the Curse

-\textbf{Implementation of R1SMG.} According to the following theorem, we can obtain the desired random variable supported on the Stiefel manifold by transforming samples drawn i.i.d. from standard Gaussian distribution. \begin{theorem}[Generating Random Samples from $\mathbb{V}_{r,M}$ (cf. page 29, Theorem 2.2.1.(iii) of \cite{chikuse2012statistics})] Let $\mathbf{x}\in\R^{M\times r}$, whose elements are i.i.d. sampled from $\mathcal{N}(0,1)$.
-Then $\mathbf{v} = \mathbf{x}(\mathbf{x}^T\mathbf{x})^{-1/2}$ is uniformly distributed on $\mathbb{V}_{r,M}$. \end{theorem} As a result, we can apply Theorem \ref{thm:sample_V} with $r=1$ to draw the desired samples from $\mathbb{V}_{1,M}$.
-Then, applying (\ref{mapping2}), we can generate a noise instance of the proposed R1SMG.
-Note due to the constraint of a sphere (which should be embedded in at least a 3D space), we require $M>2$ for our proposed R1SMG.
+\textbf{Implementation of R1SMG.} According to the following theorem, we can obtain the desired random variable distributed on the Stiefel manifold by transforming samples drawn i.i.d. from standard Gaussian distribution. \begin{theorem} \cite[p.
+29, Theorem 2.2.1]{chikuse2012statistics} Let $\mathbf{x}\in\R^{M\times r}$, whose elements are i.i.d.
+Gaussian random variables from $\mathcal{N}(0,1)$.
+Then, $\mathbf{v} = \mathbf{x}(\mathbf{x}^T\mathbf{x})^{-1/2}$ is uniformly distributed on $\mathbb{V}_{r,M}$. \end{theorem} Thus, we can apply Theorem \ref{thm:sample_V} with $r=1$ to draw the desired samples from $\mathbb{V}_{1,M}$.
+Then, applying (\ref{mapping2}), we can generate an instance of random noise for the R1SMG mechanism.